pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2026-08-18-syrup-cookie.markdown

 - Scoop dough onto the sheet (~22 g each), and flatten into a round and thin cookie (they won't flatten or spread as they bake).
 - <img src='/assets/Food/Healthier Dessert/SF Syrup/sf-syrup-3.jpg' alt='' class='instruction-image'>

 - Bake at 350F for about 8 minutes, or until lightly golden brown.
-Let the <a href='/cookies'>cookies</a> cool on the pan for 5 minutes, then transfer to a <a href='https://amzn.to/4qQNmn2'>cooling rack</a>
+Let the cookies cool on the pan for 5 minutes, then transfer to a <a href='https://amzn.to/4qQNmn2'>cooling rack</a>
 Notes:
 - <b>Chocolate Chunk</b> - <a href='/misc/grains#whole-wheat'>whole wheat flour</a> (1 cup, 120 g), and chopped <a href='/recipes/monkfruit-chocolate-chunks'>sugar free chocolate</a> (1/4 cup, 45 g).